 At least 51% of the sub-fund's net assets are invested in assets that comply with the promoted environmental and social characteristics.
-Within this category, at least 15% of the sub-fund's net assets qualify as sustainable investments in accordance with article 2(17) SFDR.

-Further information about the environmental and social characteristics promoted by this sub-fund as well as the considered principal adverse indicators on sustainability factors is available in the annex to this Sales Prospectus.
+Further information about the environmental and social characteristics promoted by this sub-fund as well as the considered principal adverse impacts on sustainability factors is available in the annex to this Sales Prospectus.